For owners of pre 2008 Aston Martin Vantages there exists a love hate relationship (primarily hate) with the roof mounted radio antenna.

 In looking at the base of the 3 3/4 Stubby sport antenna, I saw a potential problem.
 The problem was that the base of the roof antenna is not flat.
 Looking at the base of the original antenna you can see that it's designed to overlap the rounded antenna base.
 (Arrows in photographs below)

 When the Mini Cooper's antenna was originally screwed onto the antenna base there was a gap between the flat Mini Cooper's antenna's bottom and the original Aston Martin's rounded antenna's base.

 This was not satisfactory for me.
 I solved that problem by grinding the inside of washer to a thin ring.
 I then glued that to the base of the Mini Cooper's antenna to close up the gap.
 (Red arrow photographs below).
 In addition, I cut the screw to further seat the antenna into the base.
 (Blue arrow photograph below)

-This worked for me.
-The scale was right and it looked significantly better than the original antenna.
+This almost worked for me.
+The scale was almost right and it looked significantly better than the original antenna.
 Radio reception on both AM and FM was as good or better that the original.

 Next was the 2 inch Stubby from Craven Speed.
 This mini antenna comes with two set screws with different threads.
 The antenna is cleverly designed to accept both set screws based on the threads of the antenna base that it will be used on.
 Once the proper set screw is selected, an Allen wrench is used to tighten it to the antenna base.
 (Photographs below)